 How to buy the best landline phone for you

-One more thing: Nuisance calls.
+Nuisance calls.
 They’re a bane of modern existence.
-From the archetypal double-glazing sales calls while you’re eating your dinner, to more insidious scams, they’re enough to make you want to give up having a landline altogether.
+From double-glazing sales calls while you’re eating your dinner to more insidious scams, they’re enough to make you want to give up having a landline altogether.
 Don’t despair: most of the landline phones here include nuisance call blocking technology.
 Many enable you to block both individual numbers (from persistent callers, say), and block calls by type.

 BT’s phones are particularly good in this regard, enabling you to effectively banish withheld, international, mobile and payphone calls – or even blank out whole area codes if you wish.
 It’s just what you need to restore peace and tranquility to your home.